mgsantos21/mgs-devops/README.md

 ## 📈 What I'm working on

 - Upscaling my homelab with more nodes and more self-hosted apps
-- Building production-grade pipelines using GitLab CI and K8s
+- Building production-grade pipelines using GitLab CI and managing K8s daily
 - Studying for the **AZ-104** and **AZ-400** certifications

 ---